kaviit/MyApplication/README.md

 Application is developed in python language using flask web framework

-/info endpoint which returns a 200 response in JSON format with the following:
+/info endpoint which returns a 200 response in JSON format with the following output:

 - service_name
 - version